bheimbu/annoSnake/docs/source/databases.rst

           microbeannotator_db_builder -d databases/microbeannotator -m diamond -t 40 --light

-to get the name of the conda environment, here *6be050a6334173be2297d22f5f22d0eb_*; and change the url like this (**note, you must adjust the code below to your conda environment**)
+to get the name of the conda environment, here *6be050a6334173be2297d22f5f22d0eb_*; and change the URL like this (**note, you must adjust the code below to the name of your conda environment**)

 .. code::